Extending Quarto workshop @ posit::conf(2025)

 Example: 03-filters/examples/4-filters-in-practice/5-filter-sets

-Quarto’s internal filters are grouped and run in sequence: ast
+Quarto’s internal filters are grouped and run in sequence: ast, quarto, render.

 You might need to run a filter later, e.g. after quarto has processed cross-references.